On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Preliminary

 As we discussed before, a convincing explanation should be necessary and sufficient.
-To quantify the degree of necessity and sufficiency of an explanation to the model outcome, the Probability of Necessity and Sufficiency (PNS) is introduced.
-Formally, to search for the most necessary and sufficient explanation (denoted as $\xi$) to the model outcome (denoted as $\hat{y}$), our objective is to maximize PNS w.r.t. $\xi$:
+To quantify the degree of necessity and sufficiency of an explanation to the model outcome, the Probability of Necessity and Sufficiency (PNS) is formally defined as follows. \begin{definition} (Probability of necessity and sufficiency \cite{b:causality}).

-where $\Xi$ is the explanation space.
-In essence, the explanation with the highest PNS value can be considered the most necessary and sufficient for the model outcome.
-The formal definition of PNS is as follows. \begin{definition} (Probability of necessity and sufficiency of the explanation).

 where $\mathbf{Y}_{\xi^{c}}$ and $\mathbf{Y}_{\xi}$ are the potential outcome variables under the treatments $\xi^{c}$ and $\xi$ respectively, and $\xi^{c}$ is the complementary event of $\xi$. \end{definition}